ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## What is the intuition & inductive bias of a fully connected layer?

-The intuition behind all the connections in a fully connected layer is to put **no restriction on how information can flow through the network**.
+The intuition behind all the connections in a fully connected layer is to put **no restriction on information flow**.
 It's the intuition of having no intuition.

-The fully connected layer imposes no structure and makes no assumption about the data or task the network will perform.  **A neural network built of fully connected layers can be thought of as a blank canvas**.
-The intuition is to impose no structure and let the network figure everything out.
+The fully connected layer imposes no structure and makes no assumptions about the data or task the network will perform.  **A neural network built of fully connected layers can be thought of as a blank canvas** - impose no structure and let the network figure everything out.

+### Universal Approximation (Except in Practice)

 **This lack of structure is what gives neural networks of fully connected layers (of sufficient depth & width) the ability to approximate any function** - known as the Universal Approximation Theorem.